Isabel Oregón Acosta

 Luis de la Fuente

 Luis de la Fuente partners with the senior managing director and president in overseeing the foundation’s work to reimagine k-12 public education.
-Prior to this leadership role, Luis developed and oversaw the foundation’s work to re-envision and transform today’s classroom to offer a more personalized experience for every teacher and student.
-Luis joined the foundation from McKinsey & Company, where he developed and implemented business strategies for fortune 500 companies.
+Prior to this leadership role, Luis developed and oversaw the foundation’s efforts to re-envision the American classroom through a more personalized learning experience for every teacher and student.
+Luis joined the foundation from McKinsey & Company, where he developed and implemented business strategies for Fortune 500 companies.
 He has a bachelor's degree in molecular and cell biology from the University of California, Berkeley and a Ph.D. in developmental biology from the University of California, San Francisco.

 Chief Communications Officer

 Karen Denne oversees all marketing and communications efforts across The Broad Foundations’ work in education, scientific and medical research, and the arts.
 Karen has more than two decades of experience in corporate communications and media relations in both the public and private sectors.
 She came to the foundation after working for seven years at Enron Corp., serving as vice president of public relations, acting as corporate spokeswoman and heading the company’s media relations and internal communications.
 Karen previously worked as communications director for the general manager of the Los Angeles Department of Water and Power.
 She began her career as a reporter, writing for City News Service, the Los Angeles Times and the Los Angeles Daily News.
 She has served as an adjunct professor of public relations at the USC Annenberg School for Communication.
 Karen received a bachelor’s degree in print journalism, English and international relations from the University of Southern California, where she also earned a master’s degree in public administration.